parkertimmins/parkertimmins.github.io/_posts/2020-06-03-azimuth-altitude.md

 ### Device Orientation
 Mobile devices have a number of sensors that can be used to describe how they are oriented.
-The [AbsoluteOrientationSensor](https://developer.mozilla.org/en-US/docs/Web/API/AbsoluteOrientationSensor) is in browser's javacript APIs and can tell you in 3 dimensions which way the phone is oriented, relative to magnetic north.
+The [AbsoluteOrientationSensor](https://developer.mozilla.org/en-US/docs/Web/API/AbsoluteOrientationSensor) is in browser's javacript API and can tell you in 3 dimensions which way the phone is oriented, relative to magnetic north.
 More specifically it tells you how the phone is oriented relative to the "default position".
-Where the default position is lying the phone flat with the screen facing up, the top of the phone to the north, and the right side of the phone (when facing the screen) to the east.
-To tell you the current orientation of the phone, the sensors describes how the phone needed to rotated to go from its default position to its current position.
+Where the default position is lying the phone down flat with the screen facing up, the top of the phone to the north, and the right side of the phone (when facing the screen) to the east.
+To tell you the current orientation of the phone, the sensors describes how the phone needed to be rotated to go from its default position to its current position.

 ![Default phone orientation]({{site.baseurl}}/assets/images/posts/azimuth_altitude/default_phone_orientation.jpeg "Default device orientation"){:height="50%" width="50%"}